EF Extensions - Overview

-Entity Framework Extensions is a library that dramatically improves EF performances by using bulk and batch operations.
+Entity Framework Extensions is a library that dramatically improves EF Core and EF6 saving performance by using bulk operations.

-It is easy to use, easy to customize.
+It is easy to use and easy to customize.

 // Easy to use